KeeghanM/arc-aide/README.md

 ArcAide uses a structured approach to storytelling based on narrative arcs.
 Each arc contains six key elements:

 - **Hook**: The opening or inciting incident that draws players in
-- **Protagonist**: The main character or hero of the story
+- **Protagonist**: The main character or hero of the story (not always the party - sometimes an NPC they're helping!)
 - **Antagonist**: The opposition or conflict source
-- **Problem**: The central challenge or conflict to be resolved
+- **Problem**: The central challenge with clear stakes - what happens if it's not solved?
-- **Key**: The solution, tool, or method to resolve the problem
+- **Key**: The crucial discovery or revelation needed to solve the problem - often a twist or "the one thing" needed
 - **Outcome**: The resolution and consequences of the arc

 This framework helps Dungeon Masters create compelling, well-structured storylines that engage players and drive the narrative forward.
+By understanding that protagonists aren't always the party and that keys should be specific revelations, you can craft more nuanced and engaging stories.

 ## Contributing